selfishprimate/gerillass/README.md

 # Gerillass

-_The best Sass tool set ever for guerrilla type of CSS coders._
+_The best Sass tool set ever for guerrilla type of CSS authors._

 ## What is Gerillass?